tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 with ASCII and ISO-8859-1 in that Unicode's code points, the natural numbers used to assign unique characters, have the same values as those of the ASCII and ISO-8859-1 encodings.

+.. sidebar:: Natural number

+   A natural number is a whole non-negative number.
+In computing such a number is commonly referred to as an unsigned integer.

 Real numbers